PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: INTRODUCTION

 This paper presents PClean, a domain-specific generative probabilistic programming language (PPL) for Bayesian data cleaning.
-Although generative models provide a conceptually appealing approach to data cleaning, they have proved difficult to apply, due to the heterogeneity of real-world error patterns~\cite{Abedjan2016} and the difficulty of inference.
-Like some PPLs (e.g. BLOG~\cite{Milch2006}), PClean programs encode generative models of relational domains, with uncertainty about a latent database of objects and relationships underlying a dataset.
-However, PClean's approach is inspired by domain-specific PPLs, such as Stan \cite{Carpenter2017} and Picture \cite{Kulkarni2015}: it aims not to serve all conceivable relational modeling needs, but rather to enable fast inference, concise model specification, and accurate cleaning on large-scale problems.
+As in some existing PPLs (e.g. BLOG~\citep{Milch2006}), PClean programs encode prior knowledge about relational domains, and quantify uncertainty about the latent networks of objects that underlie observed data.
+However, PClean's approach is inspired by {\it domain-specific} PPLs, such as Stan \citep{Carpenter2017} and Picture \citep{Kulkarni2015}: it aims not to serve all conceivable relational modeling needs, but rather to deliver fast inference, concise model specification, and accurate cleaning on large-scale problems.
 It does this via three modeling and inference contributions: \begin{enumerate} \item PClean introduces a domain-general non-parametric prior on the number of latent objects and their link structure.
-PClean programs customize the prior via a relational schema and via generative models for objects' attributes. \item PClean inference is based on a novel sequential Monte Carlo (SMC) algorithm, to initialize the latent database with plausible guesses, and novel rejuvenation updates to fix mistakes. \item PClean provides a proposal compiler that generates near-optimal SMC proposals and Metropolis-Hastings rejuvenation proposals given the user’s dataset, PClean program, and inference hints.
-These proposals improve over generic top-down PPL inference by incorporating local Bayesian reasoning within user-specified subproblems and heuristics from traditional cleaning systems.
+PClean programs customize the prior via a relational schema and via generative models for objects' attributes. \item PClean inference is based on a novel sequential Monte Carlo (SMC) algorithm, to initialize a latent object database with plausible guesses, and novel rejuvenation updates to fix mistakes. \item PClean provides a compiler that generates near-optimal SMC proposals and Gibbs rejuvenation kernels given the user’s data, PClean program, and inference hints.
+These proposals improve over generic top-down PPL inference by incorporating local Bayesian reasoning within user-specified subproblems, and heuristics from traditional cleaning systems.

-\end{enumerate} Together, this paper's innovations improve over generic PPL inference techniques, and enable fast and accurate cleaning of challenging real-world datasets with millions of rows.
+\end{enumerate} Together, these innovations improve over generic PPL inference, enabling fast and accurate cleaning of challenging real-world datasets with millions of rows.

-\subsection{Related work}
+\subsection{Related Work}